 You can also interact with SJSU iSchool faculty, staff, and students on our blogs.
 Our website is chock-full of information; but, if you're seeking detailed information where you can also comment and ask questions, bookmark our blogs.
 We blog about careers and curriculum.
 We blog about registration updates.
 Our school's faculty and students post questions and answers covered during our online open houses.
 Dr. Main also has an advising blog for current students.
 Check out the following SJSU iSchool blog sites:

-- iSchool Curriculum Center Blog – This blog is managed by Associate Director Dr. Linda Main and discusses curriculum developments such as new courses and scheduling, important registration news and updates, and everything current students need to know.
+- Curriculum Center Blog – This blog is managed by Associate Director Dr. Linda Main and discusses curriculum developments, such as new courses, schedules, and important registration news and updates.